Applying to be a Visitor: Graduate Students

 Applying to be a Visitor: Faculty Members

-If you are a faculty member from a non-Canadian university and wish to apply to be affiliated to the Department of English during your time in Canada, please address your inquiries to the Chair of the Department of English, Professor Alan Bewell, through his assistant Clare Orchard, at firstname.lastname@example.org
+If you are a faculty member from a non-Canadian university and wish to apply to be affiliated to the Department of English during your time in Canada, please address your inquiries to the Chair of the Department of English, Professor Alan Bewell, through his assistant Debra Burrowes at <firstname.lastname@example.org

 Please be aware of the very long "lead time" for such application procedures, which may involve qualifying for an exchange program or funding in your own country, applying to the University of Toronto under the IVGSMRA, securing approval from the Department of English, and obtaining a study visa.

 If you are interested in being a visitor with the Graduate Program in English, and believe you would qualify under an exchange program or under the International Visiting Graduate Student Research Mobility Agreement, please address your inquiry to the Director of Graduate Studies at email@example.com.